🛠 Create Your Own - Contract Renewal Review Workflow

 Use the Clone Action for Extensions

-- Add a new Archive Workflow phase to the workflow and re-order it to the relevant position.
+- Add a new Clone Contract phase to the workflow and re-order it to be positioned before the Finalise Renewal/Extension phase.

 - Click Save.